57

 stability programme horizon.

-Even though the MTOs have been part of the EU’s fiscal framework for ten years now, most countries have not achieved them in any single year
+EU’s fiscal framework for ten years now, most countries have not achieved them in any single year

 during this time period.
 Furthermore, euro area countries have regularly postponed the deadline